 Turmeric has a broader leaf so consider this when using turmeric as a shading screen.
 Both ginger and turmeric grow to a similar height and enjoy very similar soil preferences.

 We grow a lot of both plants and have them side-by-side in many garden spots.
+We recommend planting both ginger and turmeric together and try to plant them in a similar ratio to your use of these spices in the kitchen.

 As I close this article out, I am reminded of how effective a PDC is for long-term food production stability.
 Hopefully, we have described stacking plants with Ginger well enough for you to consider starting this food-growing method.
 We know it works, as it is modeled after the natural systems of forest and edge plants.